-- A Excellent (4 points per semester unit) - B Good (3 points per semester unit) - C Satisfactory (2 points per semester unit) - D Less than satisfactory (1 point per semester unit) - F Failing (0 point per semester unit) - P Pass, At least satisfactory (units awarded not counted in GPA; replaced CR effective Fall 2009); used to denote "passed with credit" when no letter grade is given.
-Credit is assigned for work of such quality equivalent to letter grade of "C" or better. - NP No Pass, Less than satisfactory, or failing (units not counted in GPA; replaced NC effective Fall 2009)
+A - Excellent (4 points per semester unit)

+- B Good (3 points per semester unit) - C Satisfactory (2 points per semester unit) - D Passing, Less than satisfactory (1 point per semester unit) - F Failing (0 point per semester unit)

+P - Pass, At least satisfactory (units awarded not counted in GPA.
+Replaced CR effective Fall 2009)

+Pass ("P") is used to denote "passed with credit" when no letter grade is given.
+Credit is assigned for work of such quality as to warrant a letter grade of "C" or better.

+NP - No Pass, Less than satisfactory, or failing (units not counted in GPA.
+Replaced NC effective Fall 2009)

-CRE - Credit by Exam (units awarded not counted in GPA; grades awarded include: A, B, C, D, F, or P/NP; CRE was used as a grading symbol prior to Fall 2015)
+CRE - Credit by Exam (units awarded not counted in GPA)

-Grade point averages are calculated by dividing the number of grade points earned by the number of units attempted.
+Grades from the letter grading scale shall be averaged on the basis of the numerical grade point equivalencies to determine a student's grade point average.